 What Is the Best Ceremonial-Grade Matcha?

-To start, it’s important to only buy ceremonial-grade matcha that is from Japan, has been grown in the shade, is produced from Tencha tea leaves, and has been traditionally stone-ground.
+As a rule, it’s important to only buy ceremonial-grade matcha that is from Japan, has been grown in the shade, is produced from Tencha tea leaves, and has been traditionally stone-ground.

-To learn more about the different types of green tea and where they come from, check out our post on the different types of green tea.
+If you want to learn more about the different types of green tea and where they come from, check out our post on the different types of green tea.

 How Do You Matcha?